qmwc3/q-cookbook/_recipes/angel-hair-pasta-sausage-spinach.md

 directions:
   - In a dutch oven, cook the sausage, onion, and garlic over medium heat until the sausage is no longer pink.
   - Drain excess liquid.
-  - Add the broth and bring to a boil (add water to the pot, wait to boil, and add bouillon cubes).
+  - Add the broth and bring to a boil
+      - If using a dehydrated broth: add the water to the pot, wait to boil, and then add the dehydrated broth.
   - Add the pasta and cook for 3 minutes, stirring frequently.
   - Gradually add the spinach.
   - Cook and stir until the pasta is tender and the spinach is wilted (2 minutes).